Brooks: Minimum Wage – not a problem, Income Inequality – what a sham! The Poor just gotta try harder!

 Class warfare is always claimed by the uppers when they detect the lower moochers complaining too much.

-It is never mentioned when evidence appears that the very top economic levels in our society is busy structurally changing life to establish unprecedented hereditary domination.
+It is never mentioned when evidence appears that the very top economic levels in our society is busy structurally changing life to both close the doors behind themselves and to establish unprecedented hereditary domination.

-I wish this kind of post felt better to do.
-Are we perhaps facing the closing stages of a stagnitization that has been building for 35 years?
+I wish this kind of post felt better to write.
+Are we perhaps facing the closing stages of a stagnation that has been building for 35 years?
 When someone like David Brooks writes this way, does it indicate we probably are in our Last Technical Age?
 Okay, maybe not for the human race, but for America?

 Charles J. Armentrout, Ann Arbor